 |Gallery|||||Bio|||||Exhibitions|||||Events|||||Art Log|||||Guestbook|||||Mailing List|||||Links|||||Contact|

-I drove to Oroville, Washington, just a few minutes away over the border when I entered the grocery store produce department which had a tremendous array of Mexican chiles: cascabels, habaneros, serranos, poblanos, pasillas, guajillos, anaheims and chilacas.
+When I drove to Oroville, Washington, just a few minutes over the Canada-US border, I entered the grocery store produce department to discover a tremendous array of Mexican chiles: cascabels, habaneros, serranos, poblanos, pasillas, guajillos, anaheims and chilacas.
 Perhaps it's the produce department lighting or just the irregular shapes of the chiles that drew me over.
 How to portray them as distinctly Mexican?
-Mexican tiles, of course and we have a supply of small tiles at home which we purchased in La Penita de Jaltemba one year to frame a mirror.
-Challenging to paint, in that greens always test one's abilities to mix a sufficient range of hues and values.
+Mexican tiles, of course, I later concluded.
+We have a supply of small tiles at home which we purchased in Mexico one year to frame a mirror.
 I love the boldness of the image.

 12 X 9 X 1.5" acrylic on cradle board prepared to the highest standards.
 Shipping extra.
 Showing now at Picture This!
 Custom Framing and Gallery in Penticton.

 To join my mailing list please click on the following link https://PocketDesertPainter.com/mailing_list